php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

     a.
 A _namespace prefix_ MAY correspond to more than one _resource base_.
-    (The order in which a _conforming autoloader_ processes more than one corresponding _resource base_ is outside the scope of this spec.)
+    (The order in which a _conforming autoloader_ processes more than one corresponding _resource base_ is outside the scope of this specification.)

     b.
 To prevent conflicts, different _namespace prefixes_ SHOULD NOT correspond to the same _resource base_.